-Audley St Elphin’s Park retirement village is an over 55 community with 127 cottages for sale and a Victorian Gothic school at its centre, situated near the Peak District.
-Set in 14 acres in the Derbyshire Dales, close to Matlock and Bakewell, this retirement village enjoys breathtaking views and houses the Audley Club, with its luxury health club, fitness pool, Bistro Bar and the Orangery Restaurant.
-Take a look at our properties if you are moving house.
+Audley St Elphin’s Park retirement village is an over 55s community with 127 cottages and apartments for sale in the Peak District.
+Set in 14 acres in the Derbyshire Dales, close to Matlock and Bakewell, this retirement village enjoys breathtaking views.
+The restored Victorian school at the centre of the village houses the Audley Club.

 The centrepiece building, St Elphin’s House, started life as a private residence, becoming an exclusive spa in the 19th century, and latterly, a well-known girls' boarding school, St Elphin’s Girls School.
-This Victorian schoolhouse has been restored stone by stone so that now it is the Main Building in the village.
+This Victorian schoolhouse has been expertly restored and is now home to the luxury Audley Club, with swimming pool, fitness centre, hair salon, treatment rooms, library, bistro and The Orangery Restaurant.

-Nowadays, surrounding the Victorian grandeur of St Elphin’s House, and built to echo the appeal of a traditional Derbyshire hamlet, are attractively designed retirement properties including apartments, cottages and mews cottages.
+Today, surrounding the Victorian grandeur of St Elphin’s House, are attractively designed one and two bedroom retirement properties including apartments and cottages built to echo the feel of a traditional Derbyshire hamlet.

 Historically described as a village, Darley Dale is in truth a collection of smaller communities that have grown together.
 The area, known simply as 'Darley' until the end of the 19th century, lies on the border of the Peak District National Park between the towns of Matlock and Bakewell, the third largest market town in England.

-Audley St Elphin's Park retirement community is less than seven miles from Bakewell, offering exquisite Peak District cottages.
+Audley St Elphin's Park retirement village is less than seven miles from Bakewell, offering luxury and modern retirement living.
 Home of the famous Bakewell pudding, this wonderful, bustling market town at the heart of the Peak District is a delight to visit, with many lovely shops, restaurants and picturesque walks along the river.

 Audley St Elphin’s Park retirement community is only a short distance from the Derbyshire town of Matlock, situated on the edge of the Peak District.
 Matlock’s central location, scenic surroundings and public transport links make it a popular base for exploring the best of The Peak District National Park, right on your doorstep.

 The Limestone Dales found in Derbyshire and the Peak District provide some of the most spectacular and picturesque scenery in the UK, and a dramatic backdrop to some of the best walks in Britain.
-You can even enjoy the local fresh produce by visiting a 'pick your own' farm.
+You can even enjoy the local fresh produce by visiting a 'pick your own' farm and local farm shops.

 The Park is 555 square miles/ 1,438 square km in size and covers parts of the counties of Derbyshire, Yorkshire, Staffordshire, and Cheshire.